Artificial Intelligence and Architects: Allies or Rivals?

 The expansion of AI for architects is generating new profiles:

-Learning to integrate AI into the workflow not only expands the architect’s capabilities but also opens new career opportunities and specializations in an increasingly competitive market.
-Artificial Intelligence does not replace the architect; those who fail to integrate it into their work will be the ones who lose competitiveness.
+Learning to integrate AI into the workflow not only expands an architect’s capabilities but also opens up new career opportunities and specializations in an increasingly competitive market.
+It’s not that AI replaces the architect—it’s that the market is beginning to compare architects with AI to those without it.

 5- Real risks and limitations